Detroit station

-Detroit station, also known as Baltimore Street station, is an intermodal transit station in Detroit, Michigan.
-It currently serves Amtrak.
-It also serves as a stop for Greyhound Lines, Detroit Department of Transportation buses, Suburban Mobility Authority for Regional Transportation buses and QLine streetcars.
-It is located at the southwest corner of Woodward and West Baltimore avenues in the New Center area.
-Amtrak's Wolverine line serves an elevated platform at the main building, while the QLine serves an adjacent platform on Woodward Avenue.
+Detroit station is an intermodal transit station in Detroit, Michigan.
+Located in New Center, the facility currently serves Amtrak and QLine streetcars.
+It also serves as a stop for Greyhound Lines, Detroit Department of Transportation buses, SMART and buses.
+Baltimore Street station, in the median of Woodward Avenue, serves streetcars to Midtown and Downtown.
+It is located at the southwest corner of Woodward and West Baltimore Avenues.
+Amtrak's Wolverine line serves an elevated platform at the main building.

 History

 Amtrak station

 The Michigan Department of Transportation (MDOT) bought the 3.1 acre site of the station for $889,000 – which also includes land directly across the tracks – in 1994 from General Motors.
 The station was built in 1994 as a replacement for the former Michigan Central Station, which closed in 1988.
 From the closure of that station in 1988 until the new stations opening in 1994, services used a platform on Rose Street close to the old station.

 The station consists of a one-story building which includes a waiting room, ticket office, and restrooms.
 The platform is accessible by a tower at the back of the building, which heads to the level of the elevated GTW Shore Line Subdivision railway.